susannabarsanti/EMRI-scalars/README.md

 3) Code for the computation of massive scalar field fluxes;

-4) Codes for the EMRI adiabatic orbital evolution, GW quadrupolar template and fisher analysis.
+4) Codes for the EMRI adiabatic orbital evolution, GW template and fisher analysis.

 ## Table of Contents